thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

   </figcaption>
 </figure>

-This trick with red, blue, and green works because the photoreceptor cones in our eyes are tuned to specifically these colors.
+Mixing red, green, and blue to make all of the colors works because we have three types of photoreceptor cones in our eyes tuned to them specifically.
 All the other colors we see are mixed in our brain from these three different cones.
-The RGB color model mimics this behavior.

 The sRGB color space — created in 1996 — is the most common and compatible model for colors on the web.
 If you have used “hex color,” you are working in the RGB color space.
 In hexadecimal notation, each primary color is represented by a number from 0 to FF, which is 0 to 255 using decimal numbers.
 We then glue these numbers together, so (reading left to right) the first two digits are red (`#FF0000`), the second two are green (`#00FF`), and the third two are blue (`#0000FF`).